Zeta Psi: 1864–1914: breaking new ground

 The end of the 19th century, Zeta Psi established fourteen chapters: Omega was founded at University of Chicago in 1864; Pi at Rensselaer Polytechnic Institute in 1865; Lambda at Bowdoin College, 1867; Beta at University of Virginia, 1868; Psi at Cornell University, 1868; Iota at UC Berkeley, 1870; Gamma, first at the US Naval Academy in 1874, and then at Syracuse College in 1875 after the government proscribed Fraternities at its military academies; Theta Xi at University of Toronto, 1879; Alpha at Columbia University, 1879; Alpha Psi at McGill University, 1883; Nu at Case Western Reserve, 1884; Eta at Yale University, 1889; Mu at Stanford, 1892; Alpha Beta at University of Minnesota, 1899.
 The establishment of the Eta at Yale briefly made Zeta Psi the only fraternity to have chapters at all eight Ivy-League schools.

 By the turn of the century, the need for some more centralized structure pressed.
-In 1909, an international publication concerning the affairs of the fraternity and its members was first published by Brother William Comstock (Ξ '99) and distributed among the several chapters.
-The Circle of Zeta Psi is still published.
-Its first issue, Comstock criticized the degree of individualism among the chapters of Zeta Psi, demanding unity among such disparate brothers and a "systemic central organization".
+In 1909, The Circle of Zeta Psi, an international publication concerning the affairs of the fraternity and its members was first published by Brother William Comstock.
+In its first issue, Comstock criticized the degree of individualism among the chapters of Zeta Psi, demanding unity among such disparate brothers and a "systemic central organization".
 The fraternity promptly adopted his suggestions to appoint a general secretary to travel between chapters and established a Zeta Psi Educational Foundation to support the fraternity's financial needs.